AHN can help you manage this challenging time and ensure that this is still a joyous and beautiful experience for your family.

 No – having Coronavirus will not change your birth plan.

 The safety and health of you and your baby is extremely important to us.
 Speak to your supervisor about your situation and work together to limit your exposure to Coronavirus.
 If you have an underlying medical condition — such as hypertension, diabetes, asthma, kidney disease — then speak with your doctor.
-You may be a candidate to be off work.
+AHN offers all our employees the COVID-19 vaccine and will work with our pregnant employees to ensure they remain safe throughout their pregnancy.

 Caring for our most fragile lives and keeping them safe is our top priority.
-While it’s difficult, only one parent per child will be allowed in the NICU.
+While it’s difficult, only one set of parents per child will be allowed in the NICU.
 This is for the health of your baby and the other newborns in this space.
+View AHN’s visitor policy here.

 You are not alone.
 AHN has an outstanding program that helps new moms cope with postpartum depression and anxiety.